 Pumpkin Dump Cake is spectacular!
-It’s an old-fashioned dump cake where you dump all the ingredients into a pan instead of mixing them but it uses pumpkin instead of fruits.
+I mean drool-worthy spectacular!
+This is an old-fashioned dump cake where you dump all the ingredients into a pan and bake.
+This one uses pumpkin instead of fruits.
 In essence, it’s a pumpkin cobbler.
-This recipe not only had pecans on top but a cup of Heath English Toffee Bits making the caramel taste really stand out.
+YES!
+This recipe not only had pecans on top but a bag of Heath English Toffee Bits making the caramel taste really stand out.
 The nice thing about this dessert is it’s so easy.
 This recipe is oven-ready in about 8-10 minutes.
 You can serve it with ice cream, non-dairy whipped topping or with caramel sauce.
+(Or, all of the above).
 It tastes fantastic any of these ways.

 I served this to a houseful of company a couple of weeks ago and everyone loved it.
 Several asked me for the recipe.
 That’s when you know you’ve hit the jackpot!
-I found the recipe here, and followed it fairly closely except that I increased the Heath English Toffee Bits from a half cup to a full cup and that’s what everyone really loved about Pumpkin Dump Cake–it had such a fantastic toffee flavor in addition to the pumpkin.
+I found the recipe here.
+I followed it fairly closely except that I increased the Heath English Toffee Bits from a half cup to a full bag.
+That’s what everyone really loved about Pumpkin Dump Cake.
+It had such a fantastic toffee flavor in addition to the pumpkin.

 I also used pecans instead of graham cracker crumbs.
 The recipe has a nice pumpkin souffle-type mixture on the bottom.
 Then it has the crumb-like cake mix topping with pecans and Heath English Toffee Bits.
 You’d be hard-pressed not to love this recipe.

-If you’re tired of pumpkin pie all the time for the holidays, may I suggest you consider this amazing Pumpkin Dump Cake recipe instead?
+If you’re tired of pumpkin pie for the holidays, may I suggest you consider this amazing Pumpkin Dump Cake recipe instead?
 Not only is it wonderful on the taste buds, but it’s so quick and easy to make.
-You don’t have to spend a lot of time in the kitchen rolling out pie dough when there are so many other things to be doing this time of the year.
+You don’t have to spend a lot of time in the kitchen rolling out pie dough.
+Besides, there are so many other things to be doing this time of the year.

-I highly recommend you consider stocking up on pumpkin while you can between now and the end of the year so you can make this delicious dessert frequently throughout the entire year!
-It’s so good you won’t want to be deprived of this delicacy just because pumpkin is out of season and no longer available in stores!
+I highly recommend you consider stocking up on pumpkin while you can, so you can make this dessert frequently.
+It’s so good you won’t want to be deprived of this delicacy just because pumpkin is out of season or no longer available in stores!

 Pumpkin Dump Cake is a spectacular dessert you and your family will love.